-This is a study to see if the progestin-only birth control pill, Slynd, affects bone health.
+This is a study wants to find out if the birth control pill Slynd affects bone health in adolescent girls ages 14 to 17.

 Protocol Number: 23-0341